Human infection may occur from the following:

 Pregnant Patient Considerations:

-Acute T. gondii infection in pregnant women is usually asymptomatic.
+Acute T. gondii infection in pregnant individuals is usually asymptomatic.
 The most frequent clinical manifestation is regional lymphadenopathy.
 Acute maternal infection can result in transmission to the fetus.
 However, the risk of fetal transmission is not increased if maternal infection is symptomatic.
 With rare exceptions (infection within 3 months of conception or maternal immunosuppressed state), women previously infected with T. gondii, and therefore seropositive for anti-toxoplasma antibodies prior to pregnancy, are protected from transmitting the infection to their fetuses.
 HIV-infected women with latent toxoplasmosis may have reactivation of latent infection, which can result in fetal transmission.
 The incidence of fetal transmission is highest during second- and third-trimester maternal infection.
 Though less frequent, fetal transmission during first-trimester maternal infection more commonly results in severe illness in the newborn.
 See congenital toxoplasmosis.

 Immunocompromised Patient Considerations: